 Minnick’s also includes carbon monoxide testing in our energy audit.
 We test your home’s performance, safety, and evaluate your indoor air quality.

-There’s no doubt standard household carbon monoxide detectors save lives.
+There are no doubt standard household carbon monoxide detectors save lives.
 They usually go off when CO levels reach 70 parts per million (ppm) for over an hour.

 Carbon monoxide at lower levels is still dangerous, especially over a prolonged period.
 While your CO detector may pick up on this, Minnick’s equipment detects lower levels of carbon monoxide more quickly.